 The fairness of the procedures followed in the adjudication.

-Students accused of violating a regulation or University policy shall have the right to appear before a duly constituted hearing body as provided in this document.
+Students accused of violating a regulation or University policy shall have the right to appear before a duly constituted hearing body (e.g., hearing administrator, hearing board) as provided in this document.
 No student shall be suspended or dismissed from the University for disciplinary reasons, except through the procedures of this document or the applicable sections of the Graduate Student Rights and Responsibilities, the Law Student Rights and Responsibilities, or the Medical Student Rights and Responsibilities.

 M. Every regulation shall specify to whom it applies and whether responsibility for compliance lies with individuals, groups, or both.